 • Be willing to break your fast if you are feeling unwell.

-Dima Al-Sayed, RD says, “My advice as a nutritionist is to ask yourself.
+Dima Al-Sayed, Registered Dietician says, “My advice as a nutritionist is to ask yourself.
 No one knows your body like yourself.
 Some pregnancies are easier than others and it can also depend on the hours that you’re fasting.”
+Dr Anna Sanniti agrees, "The answer is different for every pregnant person or breastfeeding mother, depending on the person, their baby's age, and where they live.
+I would recommend that the pregnant or breastfeeding woman talks to their doctor before deciding to fast.
+Breastfeeding can be very depleting for the mother so fasting may not be advisable."

 Nutritious and healthy snacks for Ramadan

-Remember to take care of your own physical health, whether you are fasting or not.
+If you're pregnant, breastfeeding or a parent, remember to take care of your own physical health, whether you are fasting or not.
 This can be quite tricky especially if everybody else is fasting, but your body and your baby have the same demands whether in Ramadan or not.
-It is a good idea to stock up on your favourite healthy snacks, such as:
+It is a good idea to stock up on your favourite healthy snacks and the best food to eat during pregnancy, including:

 • Fresh or dried fruit